Gurudayal19/ev101-scripts/L5 Let's model your own vehicle /Project Instructions.md

 In this lesson, we will list down the approach you need to follow to do this.

-## 1. Select your 2 wheeler.
+## 1. Choose your Two-Wheeler

-As a first step, use the list of vehicles along with their spec sheet below to select a vehicle of your choice.
+As your initial step, please select a vehicle from the provided list, which includes their respective specification sheets.

 > Important: Please select vehicle only from the list below in your project.